 Cash basis probably will suit you if you:

-- want simpler accounts without the need to account for yearend stocks, debtors and creditors
+- want more straightforward accounts without the need to account for yearend stocks, debtors and creditors

 - want to delay tax payments if you get paid for your work the month after you carry out the work

-- have simpler tax affairs as there is no need to make adjustments for capital allowances for things like computers and dental equipment, as capital expenditure (apart from cars) will simply be offset against tax when it is incurred, just like any other expense
+- have more straightforward tax affairs as there is no need to make adjustments for capital allowances for things like computers and dental equipment, as capital expenditure (apart from cars) will be offset against tax when it is incurred, just like any other expense

 Example of a self-employed associate dentist using cash accounting

 Darren decides to use the cash basis accounting scheme.
-He can exclude the £5,000 he was paid for services he performed before his yearend that was paid to him after his year end.
-He has no year end creditors to exclude.
-He has a overdraft on his bank account and he can include the first £500 interest he has paid on this overdraft in the tax year as tax deductable expenditure.
+He can exclude the £5,000 he was paid for services he performed before his yearend that was paid to him after his year-end.
+He has no year-end creditors to exclude.
+He has an overdraft on his bank account, and he can include the first £500 interest he has paid on this overdraft in the tax year as a tax-deductible expenditure.

 Darren has profits of £54,500 using the cash basis accounting scheme and has Income Tax and National Insurance contributions due to £14,150.
 He saves £2,310 in tax payments by using the cash basis scheme.

-Darren’s payments on account for January 2019 and July 2019 now fall from £8,157 using the accrual scheme, to £7,002 using the cash basis scheme.
+Darren’s payments for January 2019 and July 2019 now fall from £8,157 using the accrual scheme to £7,002 using the cash basis scheme.
 This allows Darren to pay less to HMRC and keep more of his income.

 A further benefit to Darren is as a parent.
-As Darren and his partner now both have incomes of less that £60,000.
-This reduces Darren’s “High Income Child Benefit Charge” from 100% of child benefit withdrawn, to 45% of child benefit withdrawn.
+As Darren and his partner now both have incomes of less than £60,000.
+This reduces Darren’s “High Income Child Benefit Charge” from 100% of child benefits withdrawn to 45% of child benefits withdrawn.

-By using the cash accounting scheme, Darren pays less tax to HMRC and his family keep more of their Child Benefit.
+Using the cash accounting scheme, Darren pays less tax to HMRC, and his family keeps more of their Child Benefit.